 - Geoffrey Richards Securities Corp. - $40,000 fine (Case Number 2012030485701).

 - Glendale Securities - Complaint alleging fraud and market manipulation, unlawful resale of securities, anti-money laundering violations, and supervisory deficiencies.
-Sanctions pending a settlement or hearing (Case Number 2016049565901).
+Sanctions pending an appeal after hearing decision (Case Number 2016049565901).

 - Merriman Capital, Inc. - Expelled from the industry.